 - Pack it in your wallet when you travel

 First and foremost, one of the most valuable things about this card is its sign-up bonus.
-Currently, you’ll get 80,000 Marriott Rewards® points after spending $3,000 on purchases in the first three months from account opening.
+You’ll get 75,000 bonus points after spending $3,000 on purchases in the first 3 months from account opening.

 Nightly stays at a Category 1 hotel start at just 7,500 points, so you can find a lot of value in your sign-up bonus.
 You can save even more when you tap into PointSavers reward rates during off-peak times, which start at only 6,000 points for a Category 1 hotel.